jonobr1/two.js/wiki/documentation/shapes/star/README.md

-A list of properties that are on every {@link Two.Star}.
+A list of properties that are on every [Two.Star](/documentation/star).